cotes2020/jekyll-theme-chirpy/_posts/00Basic/Network/2022-02-11-Gatway-API-Gateway.md

 ### Application Firewall

 - enable <font color=red> AWS Web Application Firewall (WAF) for the entire API </font>
-- WAF will inspect all incoming requests and block requests that fail your inspection rules.
+- WAF will inspect all incoming requests and block requests that fail the inspection rules.
 - For example
 - WAF can inspect requests for SQL Injection, Cross Site Scripting, or whitelisted IP addresses.

 ### Resource Policy
-- apply a <font color=red> Resource Policy that protects your entire API </font>
+- apply a <font color=red> Resource Policy that protects the entire API </font>
 - an IAM policy applied to the API
-- use this to white/black list client IP ranges or allow AWS accounts and AWS principals to access your API.
+- use this to white/black list client IP ranges or allow AWS accounts and AWS principals to access the API.

 ### AuthZ